aaayusharyal/LeetCode/README.md

 # LeetCode-aayush
-This is my private repo where i upload my code of questions of leetcode, because whynot.
+This is my private repo where i upload solution of leetcode questions, because whynot.